AI-Stuff/layered/README.md

 ======================

-This project is aims to be a clean reference implementation of feed forward neural networks in Python 3 under the MIT license.
-It's part of my efforts to understand the concepts of deep learning.
+This project is aims to be a clean reference implementation of feed forward neural networks.
+It's written in Python 3 published under the MIT license.
+I started this project as part of my efforts to understand the concepts of deep learning.

-You can use this repository when doing your own implementation of neural networks what I highly recommend if you are interested in understanding them.
+You can use this repository as guidance if you want to implement neural networks what I highly recommend if you are interested in understanding them.
 It's a good way to build intuition and allows you to verify your understanding.
 For example, I had a small misunderstanding of the backpropagation formula.
 My